Ten Years of Tier5

 We find King Henry VIII in a purgatory-like situation, where one by one he must confront and face off with each of his wives.
 Through dark humour, devastating truths, sexy seductions, and powerful revelations, Henry comes face to face with what his legacy has become: one entirely defined by women.

-The Christmas Carol: A Queer Fantasia
+The Christmas Carol:

 Ebenezer Scrooge is the literal worst.
 And it’s going to take some serious fabulosity to turn this ChristMESS into a ChristYAS.
 Can three otherworldly spectres show this humbug the true meaning of Christmas?
 The iconic Dickens Ghost Story of Christmas gets turned on its head in this inclusive, timely adaptation of the classic.